 On your drive be sure to visit Tibble Fork Resevoir, a peaceful fishing spot that offers a beautiful view of the area.Cascade Springs is also a favorite natural wonder that features large springs cascading down the mountain slope in a series of limestone terraces and pools.
 Fish can often be seen up close in the clear mountain springs on the easy 1/2 mile paved trail.

 Lush vegetation characterizes the Alpine Loop.
 At the summit of American Fork Canyon, vistas of Mt.
 Timpanogos are visible through impressive aspen groves.
 Campgrounds and picnic areas are numerous.
 This Loop also provides access to Timpanogos Cave National Monument and Sundance Resort.
 Trails along the byway lead from the road into the Mt.
 Timpanogos and Lone Peak Wilderness Areas.

 Provo Canyon Scenic Byway

 The Provo Canyon Scenic Byway winds through wonderful Provo Canyon, past Bridal Veil Falls (607 feet drop) and Deer Creek Reservoir, and on to Heber Valley.
 The road runs parallel of the Provo River, one of the world's premiere fly-fishing streams.
-For a fun leisurely view of the canyon go back in time and take a ride on the historic Heber Valley Railroad or enjoy tales at the Timpanogos Storytelling Festival.
+For a fun leisurely view of the canyon go back in time and take a ride on the historic Heber Valley Railroad or take a bike ride on the Provo River Trail.
 The dynamic forces of a past era are revealed in the canyon's gnarled rock walls and jagged rock formations, lush with forest vegetation.